-• Diapers: For health and sanitation reasons, only disposable diapers are permitted in our programs.
+- Diapers: For health and sanitation reasons, only disposable diapers are permitted in our programs.
 Cloth diapers are only allowed when the use of disposable diapers creates a health risk for the child and the parent/guardian submits a health care provider's statement to that effect.
-Diapers are checked at least every two hours and upon waking from a nap.
-Diapers are changed promptly if they are wet or soiled.
-Diapers and baby wipes are provided by each child's family and should be labeled with the child's first and last names.

-• Toilet Training: Toilet training is a natural developmental process.
+Diapers are checked every hour for children under 12 months and every two hours for children over 12 months, and changed promptly if they are wet or soiled.
+Diapers and baby wipes should be labeled with the child first and last name. - Toilet Training: Toilet training is a natural developmental process.
 Peak readiness is typically at 2 1⁄2 years, but will vary with each child.
 We will not force children to use the toilet, nor will we punish a child for lapses in toilet training.
 Planning a consistent toilet routine for home and center will go a long way in helping your child accomplish this developmental milestone.
-Please provide sufficient changes of clothing during toilet learning.
+You must provide sufficient changes of clothing and training pants.